dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 - Specify the [HtmlBody](https://apireference.aspose.com/email/java/com.aspose.email/MailMessage#getHtmlBody\(\)) content.
 - Create an instance of the [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class and send the email using the [send](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#send\(com.aspose.email.MailMessage\)) method.

 For the purposes of this article, the HTML content of the email is rudimentary: <html><body>This is the HTML body</body></html> Most HTML emails will be more complex.
-The following code snippet shows you how to send an email with HTML body.
+The following Java program snippet shows you how to send an email with HTML body.

 ~~~Java